Click on any photo to see a larger version, or follow the links for more photos and details on these Jeeps.

 "I don't know much about the history of the Jeep.
 It is 1961 made, it was first registered at another India state -- Thiruchirappally, Tamil Nadu as a goverment vehicle.
 Then brought to Kerala where I live in 1973."

-See a right side view (180K JPEG), and see some nice beach photos in 3Bs in the Sand.
+some nice beach photos of the Jeep in 3Bs in the Sand.

 Johannes has repainted this original 6-volt Swiss Army surplus Jeep in Arena Yellow.
 He takes great photos while attending Jeep meets and car shows and Touring in the Alps with his partner Denise, from their home in Lucerne.